STAMP-project/botsing-usecases-output/Activeeon/Evocrash/scheduling/README.md

 ### Conclusion

-Evocrash has better result when logs contain custom exceptions.
-By using custom exception we managed to generate relevant tests and empty tests.
-Using logs that throw java exception doesn't seems to be relevant with Evocrash as it crashes during the generation process.
+Evocrash has better results when logs contain custom exceptions.
+By using custom exceptions, we managed to generate relevant tests and empty tests.
+Using logs that throw existing exceptions don't seem to be relevant with Evocrash as it crashes during the generation process.